shivpat09/shivpat09/README.md

 **My Experiences:**
 - Skilled in the fundamentals of Algorithmic Computer Science
 - Skilled in C++, Python, HTML/CSS, JavaScript, and Java Programming
-- Leadership experience in STEM-competition teams
+- Leadership experience in STEM competition teams
 - Math and Engineering Tutor for 3+ years
 - Coded and used hardware
   - EV3, Arduino, Raspberry PI, VEX, and Spike